stacks-network/docs/guides-and-tutorials/sbtc/how-to-run-sbtc-signer.md

 [signer]
 private_key = "your-private-key"  # 32 or 33-byte hex format
-network = "mainnet"  # Network selection: mainnet, testnet, or regtest deployer = "sBTCContractDeployerAddress"  # Address that deployed sbtc contracts (this will either be provided as a default value or given directly to signers)
+network = "mainnet"  # Network selection: mainnet, testnet, or regtest deployer = "<sBTCContractDeployerAddress>"  # Address that deployed sbtc contracts (this will either be provided as a default value or given directly to signers)
 ```

 ### P2P Network Configuration